dayemsiddiqui/ruskit/docs/models.md

 # Models

-Models in Rustavel represent your database tables and provide an elegant way to interact with your data.
-Each model corresponds to a table in your database and includes the schema definition, migrations, and methods for querying and manipulating data.
+Models in Ruskit represent the data structure and business logic of your application.
+They provide an abstraction layer for interacting with your database and implementing domain-specific functionality.

 ## Generating Models